 - Caulk and weatherstrip.
 Check out our do-it-yourself project to learn how to weatherstrip double-hung windows.

-- Add window treatments and coverings.
-Learn more about your window treatment options.
+- Add energy efficient window coverings.
+Learn more about your window covering options.

 - Add storm windows or panels